Dietary adherence is a strange one. While most people will say that sticking to your diet is just a matter of discipline, this isn’t the full story.

 No, seriously, you need to stick to the plan.
 If you are trying to lose some body fat, you are going to make life very hard for yourself by having poor adherence.
 You see, what a lot of dieters do is get themselves into the dieting mindset, a mindset of restriction, and they do really well 5-6 days per week.
 They stick to their caloric targets, but, on those other 1-2 days, they overeat by a bit, have a “cheat meal” or go out drinking.

 The result?
-They end up around maintenance again.
+They end up around maintenance for the week.
 They lose no weight.
 But, they have to deal with a much greater mental burden than someone who is just eating at maintenance as part of their everyday life.
 They have the expectation of progress, a feeling of failure and an ongoing mindset of restriction.
-That is very TOUGH to deal with.
+That is very tough to deal with.

 It really is making your life far more difficult than it needs to be.
 Imagine if you just stuck to the plan 7 days per week?
 You would be at your goal in a couple of weeks/months and get on with your life again.
 This is the thing a lot of people dieting don’t see: IT IS NOT FOREVER.
 It does not NEED to be something you see yourself doing for the rest of your life.
 The reality is that, if you actually stuck to the plan and hit your goal, you could then resume eating at maintenance, happily, long into the future.